scitix/netpulse/docs/en/architecture/driver-system.md

 When using [Pinned Worker](./architecture-overview.md) with Netmiko driver, the Worker will create a new SSH connection and periodically send keepalive commands and KeepAlive packets.
 This maintains connection activity at both TCP connection and application layer protocol levels, thereby avoiding delays caused by SSH connection disconnection and reconnection.

 Users can configure SSH keepalive time through the `keepalive` parameter.
 When SSH keepalive fails, Pinned Worker will automatically exit.
 When tasks are sent again, a new Pinned Worker will be created to connect to the device.

+## Paramiko

+Paramiko driver is used to manage Linux servers in NetPulse, implemented based on native SSH protocol.
+Paramiko driver supports command execution, file transfer, proxy connections, sudo, and other advanced features, suitable for system monitoring, configuration management, software deployment, and other scenarios.

+Paramiko driver defaults to FIFO queue strategy (short connection), suitable for long-running tasks and file transfer scenarios.
+Unlike Netmiko driver, Paramiko driver does not implement long connection reuse, and will disconnect after each task execution.

 ## Long Connection Technology